GarrettDaniel/CDEventsSimulation/README.md

 - Wrote function to process events and join them together in a CSV file for analysis and reporting
 - Documented all classes, functions, and code
 - Created a first draft Power BI Dashboard of Users, Environments, and Run Outcomes
+- Created a Lambda function to process CDEvents by polling the SQS queue

 Need To Do:
-- Create a Lambda function to process CDEvents by polling the SQS queue
+- Figure out why the Lambda function is not polling the SQS queue properly (look through CloudWatch logs for errors)
+- Reset the message retention period back to 4 days
 - Crawl the data with Glue
 - Query with Athena
 - Visualize wtih PowerBI (in progress)